One of Python’s most commonly used functions is the range(), which is essential to learn before going any further with Python.

 sequence generated by range() with 3 parameter: [3, 6, 9, 12, 15, 18]

-From the output, it is clear that the sequence is generated with values in range 3 to 19(20-1).
+The output clearly shows that the sequence is generated with values in the range of 3 to 19(20-1).
 For the last element, just because 18+3=21 exceeds the stop(20) the sequence generation is terminated at 18.

 #range() with for loop for i in range(1,5): for j in range(1,i+1): print(j , end="") print()

 In the above code, we try to print a pattern with each row having the numbers from the sequence returned by the